arduino/docs-content/content/hardware/02.uno/boards/uno-q/datasheet/datasheet.md

   <strong>Note:</strong> In <strong>PC-hosted</strong> mode, a <em>USB data</em> connection is required for first-time setup.
 Afterwards you can use the <strong>Network</strong> target over LAN (SSH).
 In <strong>Single-Board Computer (SBC)</strong> mode, no USB data link is needed for setup, just power the board and use the <strong>Network</strong> target once it joins your network.
 For peripherals in SBC mode (keyboard, mouse, USB camera, microphone), use a USB-C dongle with external power delivery capabilities.
 When DisplayPort Alt-Mode is active, USB data speed is reduced.</p>
 </div>

-Use a 5 V / 3 A USB-C source and cable, or power from the 5 V or VIN pins as specified in the [input power section](#input-power) (USB-C is 5 V only / VIN is 7-24 V).
+Use a 5 V / 3 A USB-C source and cable, or power from the VIN pin as specified in the [input power section](#input-power) (USB-C is 5 V only / VIN is 7-24 V).

 <div style="background-color: rgba(0, 170, 228, 0.2); border-left: 6px solid rgba(0, 120, 180, 1); margin: 20px 0; padding: 15px;">
   First boot typically takes 20-30 seconds while Linux starts.
 Wait for the boot LED sequence or the LED-matrix animation to finish before interacting with the board.